sayak-brm/haos-emby-addon-repo/emby/DOCS.md

 ## Versioning

-This add-on follows the versioning of the upstream project; this is so that you know what verson of the software the container is running.
+This add-on follows the versioning of the upstream project; this is so that you know what version of the software the container is running.

 ## Bug Reporting

-Bug reports can be filed either with the [add-on repository](https://github.com/haberda/hassio_addons), or with the [upstream repository](https://github.com/bbernhard/signal-cli-rest-api).
+Bug reports can be filed either with the [add-on repository](https://github.com/sayak-brm/haos-emby-addon-repo), or with the [upstream repository](https://github.com/haberda/emby-addon).
 Please attempt to determine if your bug is related to add-on specific issues, or application issues before filing your report.
 Add-on specific issues should be submitted to the add-on repository, application specific issues should be filed with the upstream repository.